 Step 1: Preparation

-You don't need any great skills or a lot of tools to change a bicycle tube .
-A few basics are enough to get your bike roadworthy again.
+Changing a bicycle tube doesn't require any advanced skills or a lot of tools.
+A few basics are perfectly sufficient to get your bike back on track.

 - a tire lever to easily remove the tire from the rim

-- a new bicycle tube in the right size with a suitable valve
+- a new bicycle tube in the correct size with a suitable valve

 - alternatively: repair kit & bucket of water to patch the old hose

-- a bicycle pump with an attachment for the required valve
+- a bicycle pump with attachment for the required valve

 - optional: a wrench to remove the impeller